Bricktech2000/Sandworm/README.md

 ## Usage

-Copy-paste in jsonw.c and jsonw.h from my JSONW library.
-Then, build and run the server with:
+Build and run the server with:

 ```sh
 make all